Saiful10400/Apollow-assignment-7/readme.md

 ## Question 3: Explain the primary key and foreign key concepts in PostgreSQL.
 #### IN relational database primary and foreign key concepts are very crucial.the are useally used for making relation between 2 table.I am explaining both of them in the down bellow

-##### Primay key: This is used for make a unique identification of a record.It can't be null or duplicate.
+#### Primay key: This is used for make a unique identification of a record.It can't be null or duplicate.

-##### Foreign key: This is used for make relaionship.It is used as reference key in the other table.it can be duplicate.it is a identifier of another collection records.
+#### Foreign key: This is used for make relaionship.It is used as reference key in the other table.it can be duplicate.it is a identifier of another collection records.

+## Question 4: What is the difference between the VARCHAR and CHAR data types?
+#### Varchar and char are use for store character data. the bot have minor difference in functionality but it's impect is signeficant. such as varchar is use for variable length string while CHAR is use for fixed length string.In CHAR if character length is less then the declarated length,it add extra padding to fill up the gap. where VARCHAR don't put extra padding to fillup them.As CHAR has fixed lenght, so in query it is slightly faster compare to VARCHAR.